AlexGalax/alexgalax.com/readme.md

 ## Getting started

-#### clone this repo
+#### Clone this repo
 `git clone git@github.com:AlexGalax/alexgalax.com.git`

-#### install dependencies
+#### Install dependencies
 `npm install`

-#### create environment variables
+#### Create environment variables
-Create environment file
+Create the environment file
 ```bash
 $ cp .env.example .env
 ```
-Edit `.env` and set your openai key & model.
+Edit `.env` and set your openai key, model and database name.

 #### Run dev mode

-Run
 ```shell
 $ npm run dev
 ```
-and open `localhost:3001`.
-Hot reload is configured in webpack, so any file changes in `/src` will reload the page.
-This is good for changes in html orr css.
-If no full reload of the page is needed, set parameter `hot=true` in `server-de.js` config entry and restart.
+The website is available at `localhost:3001`.
+Hot reload is configured in webpack, so any file changes in `/src` will reload the full page.
+This is good for changes in html or css.
+If a full reload of the page is not needed, set parameter `hot=true` in `server-de.js` config entry and restart.
 Now only the js modules are reloading in the background.

 #### Check production mode

-Change port in `APP_URL` to 3000.
-Build app and start server:
+Change port in `APP_URL` to 3000, build files and start server:
 ```shell
 $ npm run build
 $ npm run start